JanaMus/Augusta/docs/User guide.rst

 * genes interactions

  * all interactions searched across databases stored as "DBs_interactions_list.csv"
- * uncertain interactions stored as "DBs_interactions_uncertain.csv" (i.e. the same gene pair has different interaction type in different DBs)
+ * uncertain interactions stored as "DBs_interactions_uncertain.csv" (i.e. the same gene pair has both positive and negative interaction types in different DBs). *The edge type with more references is incorporated into the network.
+In case the number of references is equal, no information is taken from the database.*